Top Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This question gives you insight into the applicant's reasons for leaving their previous job.
-You can use this information to determine whether they're likely to stay with your company for the long term.
+• Question Overview: This question gives you a chance to see how applicants have improved their performance over time.
+You can use this information to determine whether they're likely to continue improving in your organization.

 What the interviewer is looking for: